Myob11/E2EE/docs/API.md

 ## Message Service

-The current MVP stores messages, read receipts, and chat indexes in Redis.
-New messages are published to the Redis channel `chat_messages`, and the API Gateway fans them out to websocket clients in the matching chat room.
+The current MVP stores messages, read receipts, and chat indexes in MongoDB.
+New messages are published to the WebSocket stream via the API Gateway, and the API Gateway fans them out to websocket clients in the matching chat room.

 ### Send Message
 **Endpoint:** `POST /api/chats/{chat_id}/messages`